-- Windows Media Player must be installed to enable Harmony's audio and video transcoding capabilities.
+Windows Media Player must be installed to enable Harmony's audio and video transcoding capabilities.
 On most consumer versions of Windows, it is installed by default and only specific editions of Windows do not have it.NOTE Windows Media Player is not supported on Windows 7 Starter and Windows 7 Home Basic.

 - Adobe Reader is required on Windows 7 and Windows 8.1 in order to read PDF documents.
 It can also be installed on Windows 10, but Windows 10 is bundled with Microsoft Edge, which can be used to read PDF files.

 To install Adobe Reader, follow the instructions are the following address:

 To install QuickTime Player, download and run the installer from the following address: